eduNEXT/openedx-alexa-adaptor-template/docs/2-eox-core.md

 ## What is `eox-core`?

-Eox-core (A.K.A.
-Edunext Open extensions) is an openedx plugin, for the edx-platform that adds multiple API endpoints in order to extend the functionality of the edx-platform and avoid changing the base code directly.
+[Eox-core](https://github.com/eduNEXT/eox-core/) (A.K.A. eduNEXT Open
+extensions) is an openedx plugin, for the edx-platform that adds multiple API endpoints in order to extend the functionality of the edx-platform and avoid changing the base code directly.
 These API endpoints includes bulk creation of pre-activated users (for example, skip sending an activation email), enrollments and pre-enrollment operations.

 ## Why `eox-core`?